 This deferred insurance also covers your dependants, provided they are recognised as dependent by the Overseas Social Security.
 For more information, please consult the page Deferred insurance for medical care persons that can be recognized as your dependant.

-Please note: it is possible that the amount that you are reimbursed under your supplementary insurance for medical care is more advantageous to you than that under the deferred insurance.
+Please note: it is possible that the amount that you are reimbursed under your supplementary insurance for medical care is more advantageous to you than the one under the deferred insurance.
 The deferred insurance applies the rates of the Belgian health insurance funds.

 In order to enjoy the deferred healthcare insurance, you must:

 - Have made contributions for at least 16 years;

 - Have reached a minimum age, depending on the duration of the contributions:

 - 57 years old for 16 years of contributions,